ngarneau/vecmap/README.md

 mkdir -p output/tables_and_plots
 ```

-It is mandatory to have a GPU on the host.
+It is mandatory to have a GPU on the host with [NVIDIA Docker](https://github.com/NVIDIA/nvidia-docker).
 Otherwise the docker image will crash.
 One can generate the tables with the following command;

 ```